Overview of Section 504

-For students with disabilities, the Section 504 Program is one of many ways that DCPS provides a continuum of resources to support students' growth.
+The Section 504 Program is one of many ways that DCPS promotes equity for students with disabilities and provides a continuum of resources to support students' growth.

 Section 504 is part of the federal Rehabilitation Act of 1973, created to prevent discrimination against individuals with disabilities in services, programs, and activities that receive federal funds.
 In public schools, it protects students with disabilities so that they are able to access the curriculum and educational opportunities provided by the schools.
 Unlike special education, Section 504 provides accommodations and related services to eligible students with disabilities so that they can access the general education curriculum, opportunities for learning, and school activities to the same extent as their non-disabled peers.